 null

-Lawn care can be ridiculously easy—if you know what you're doing.
-Otherwise, you're just asking for a blunderfest.
-Case in point: You think you're doing everything right but you're still having problems with patchy grass or weeds taking over.
-You mow every week and water every day, so that should do it, right?
-(Nope.)
-Or maybe the lawn looks okay—it's mostly green and there aren't too many weeds—but it could be lusher and you secretly suspect the weeds are just laying low while preparing to stage a coup.
-But still, you're not sure what you should be doing differently.
+Taking care of your lawn looks easy.
+It’s just watering and mowing the grass, controlling weeds, and the occasional feeding with fertilizer, right?
+Well, not quite.
+Case in point: You think you're doing everything right, but you're still having problems with patchy grass or weeds taking over.
+Or maybe the lawn looks okay—it's mostly green—but it could be lusher and you secretly suspect the weeds are just preparing to stage a coup.
+But still, you're not sure how to do lawn care and maintenance differently.

 Fear not.
 Chances are there's something simple you're overlooking in your lawn care plan.
 After all, your lawn didn't come with an owner's manual.
 (Who reads those, anyway?)
-Turns out, there are 5 big lawn care mistakes that most people make.
-See, you're not alone.
+Fortunately, there are five common mistakes that are easy to recognize and avoid with a few lawn care tips.

 1. Underfeeding your lawn